How to Choose a Backpacking Stove

 Backpacking Stove Types

-A good place to start is at covering the basic stove categories.
+A good place to start at is covering the basic stove categories.
 There are a just a few broad categories of fuels generally used in backpacking stoves, each with its own set of unique characteristics for storage and optimal use.
-These fuel characteristics drive stove design, creating just a few general categories of stoves, principle based on what type of fuel they use.
+The characteristics of the fuels used in stoves impacts the overall design of stoves and as a result, stoves can generally be differentiated into a handful of broad categories based on the fuel they are designed for.

 Petroleum Stoves (White Gas, Kerosene)